Low price and a high standard of customer service. You want both, right?

 While this is not an exhaustive list, these are the most common factors that affect prices.
 If you are dealing with a knowledgeable broker or dealer, they will know exactly what will influence the price of your car, and therefore access pricing that works for you.

 By educating yourself on what affects pricing in the automotive industry you will be more aware that any ‘too-good-to-be-true’ deals advertised on websites, which may not be quite as good once some of the above factors have been clarified.
 For example, they may be advertising that deal with a funder that would not be right for your circumstances so the price could become considerably higher.
-You can read more about what affects lease price here.

 Are there hidden costs when leasing a car?